Many entrepreneurial writers (me included) earn a useful sideline income from affiliate marketing.

 The best known affiliate platforms include ClickBank, Commission Junction and JVZoo.
 You may well belong to at least one of these already.
 But in this article I want to focus on two other platforms that aren’t as well known, but with whom I have worked for a number of years and I know to be honest and reliable, not to mention profitable!

-The first of these is the program operated by my publishers, WCCL, also known as the Self Development Network.
-They publish a wide range of products and courses for writers, including my own courses The Wealthy Writer, Blogging for Writers and Write Any Book in Under 28 Days.
+The first of these is the program operated by my publishers.
+They were previously called WCCL but following a take-over are now known as Kaleidoscope Global.
+They publish a wide range of products and courses for writers, including my own courses Essential English for Authors and Write Any Book in Under 28 Days.
 They also sell products in other niches as well, especially the self-development field.
 Extrovert-Me! is one example.

 You can apply to become an affiliate with WCCL/SDN on their affiliate sign-up page.
 Within a short time your application will be checked and (probably) approved.
 You will then be able to obtain the HTML code for a wide range of banners and text links, all with your affiliate code embedded.
 All you have to do then is copy and paste this code into your web page in the appropriate place/s.
 Trust me, it’s not rocket science!

-Once you are an affiliate with WCCL/SDN you can promote any of their products and will receive a commission of up to 50% for each item sold to someone who arrives at the sales page via your link.
+Once you are an affiliate with Kaleidoscope Global you can promote any of their products and will receive a commission of up to 50% for each item sold to someone who arrives at the sales page via your link.
 Commission is paid by Paypal a month after the sale has been made (assuming the buyer has not subsequently requested a refund).
-Unusually, all PayPal fees are covered by WCCL, so you won’t have any deductions made.
+Unusually, all PayPal fees are covered by the company, so you won’t have any deductions made.

 The other affiliate platform I wanted to mention today is Inspire3.
 This is a company run by my old friend Karl Moore.
 They sell self-development products of all kinds, from The Brain Evolution System to Self Hypnosis MP3s.
 Again, they offer generous commissions (up to 70 percent) to their affiliates, and also run regular contests for affiliates with big cash prizes.